david-allen-young/hasbro-take-home/README.md

-# Layered Attributes System
+# Layered Effects Processor

 ### Overview
-This repository contains an implementation of a <b>Layered Attributes System</b>, designed to dynamically modify and manage game entity attributes through a structured layering system.
+This repository contains an implementation of a <b>Layered Effects Processor</b>, designed to dynamically modify and manage game entity attributes through a structured layering system.
 The system allows for efficient calculation of final attribute values by applying various effects such as addition, subtraction, multiplication, and bitwise operations.

 ### Features
 <ul>